 header (column names) and sub-headers, number of rows and columns,

-and what is the main information conveyed by the table. - • When a data cell value is mentioned, also mention row number and column
+- • When a data cell value is mentioned, also mention row number and column

 name.